-3.5 Higher Education

-3.5 ECTS credits

-Credits
+Department of Law

+Syllabus

-Syllabus for course at first level EU Law in Brief Europarätt i korthet
+for course at first level

+Legal Writing and Critical Advocacy

+Juridiskt skrivande och kritisk argumentation

+3.5 Higher Education Credits 3.5 ECTS credits

+Course code: JU221F

+Valid from: Autumn 2019

-Course code: Valid from: Date of approval: Department
+Date of approval: 2018-03-14

+Changed: 2018-03-14

-Main field: Specialisation: JU218F Summer 2018 2018-03-14 Department of Law
+Department Department of Law

-Legal Science G2F - First cycle, has at least 60 credits in first-cycle course/s as entry requirements
+Main field: Legal Science

+Specialisation: GXX - First cycle, in-depth level of the course cannot be classified

 Decision

 Approved by the Education Committee of the Faculty of Law (by delegation) on 14 March 2018.

 Prerequisites and special admittance requirements

-The course is intended for foreign students enrolled in an exchange programme at the Department of Law or in the Stockholm Business School Summer programme at Stockholm University.
+The course is intended for foreign students enrolled in an exchange programme at the Department of Law or in the Stockholm Business School Summer programme at Stockholm University

 Course structure

-Examination code Name

-MOM1 EU Law in Brief

-Higher Education Credits 3.5
+Examination codeNameHigher Education CreditsMOM1Legal Writing and Critical Advocacy3.5

 Course content

 The course is intended for foreign students enrolled in an exchange programme at the Department of Law or in the Stockholm Business School Summer programme at Stockholm University.
-The course provides an overview of EU law in national, international and comparative legal contexts.
-The course covers EU legal areas such as constitutional law, EU institutions, as well as the EU laws and principles governing the EU's internal market on the basis of the Treaty rules on the free movement of goods, persons, workers, services and establishments.
-Particular emphasis is placed on the increasingly prominent social dimension of the internal market.
-EU harmonization legislation in the matter and other "softer" forms of cooperation, such as social dialogue, are also addressed.
+The course provides an overview of legal writing and critical approaches to law.
+The course covers different approaches to legal writing thus breaking down the whole process into different stages one has to undergo in drafting.
+Moreover, the emphasis will be on the discussion of how the law is being used to provide for different social arrangements (say, gender) and the hierarchy between them.
+Is the law a matter of the legality of its norms, or it is more of a social and political fact?
+Can a lawyer make equally plausible, albeit diametrically opposite, arguments on the exact same facts?
+If so, does that meant that legal norms are indeterminate?
+These and similar other questions will be discussed thought the course.
 The language of instruction is English.

 Learning outcomes

 Knowledge and understanding

 After completing the course, the student should be able to:

-- Independently apply basic EU principles; - Identify relevant legal issues and facts in different contexts.
+- Critically assess different legal texts; identify relevant legal issues and facts in different contexts.

 Skills and abilities

 After completing the course, the student should be able to:

-- Compare solutions on certain legal issues existing in the legal system of the students' home countries as well as in the EU, and to independently investigate the reasons behind the differences.
+- Independently argue law on a more advanced level.

 Judgement and Approach

 After completing the course, the student is expected to:

 - Critically assess, evaluate and present different solutions for various types of legal matters in English, both orally and in writing, independently and in groups.

 Education

 Instruction comprises 2 weeks of full-time studies and consists of lectures and seminars.
 On the basis of the given course material, students will work in groups to answer questions during each seminar.
 Participation in 2/3 of seminars and lectures is compulsory.
 A more detailed description of the course content is available in the course description and course schedule.

 Forms of examination

 Examination is conducted through:

-- Active participation in the compulsory elements of the course, - A written examination.
+- Active participation in the compulsory elements of the course,

+- Moot court.

+- A written examination.